 6 ways to improve your good cholesterol

-Chances are you have heard bad things about cholesterol.
+Chances are you’ve heard bad things about cholesterol.
 Imagine a waxy, fat-like substance in the bloodstream, and you can understand how cholesterol clogs arteries leading to heart disease and strokes.

 But not all cholesterol is the same.
 HDL is a “good” cholesterol that actually lowers your risk of heart disease, and a few simple lifestyle changes can help you boost your HDL levels.

 - Low density lipoproteins (LDL): Builds up on artery walls as plaque, which can break off and cause the blood to clot in the artery leading to heart attack or stroke.
 You want your LDL number to be less than 130, and preferably below 100.

 - High density lipoproteins (HDL): They act like a scavenger by removing LDL plaque from the artery walls.
 Your HDL number should be at least 40, and ideally even higher.

 Controlling cholesterol to reduce the risk of heart attack involves more than simply lowering LDL cholesterol.
 Having adequate levels of HDL cholesterol is just as important because higher levels seem to protect against heart disease.
 Statins (a class of drugs commonly prescribed to lower cholesterol) are effective in lowering bad cholesterol, but have a minimal impact on raising HDL.